sathya8998/Car_Price_Prediction/README.md

 # Missing Values

-1. Checking the number of missing values
+1. Checking the number of missing values Using 'isnull()'

 # Categorical data

-1. Checking the distribution of categorical data
+1. Checking the distribution of categorical data Using value_counts()

 # Encoding the Categorical Data